ardabulut46/file-size-reducer/README.md

 - Uses FFmpeg with CRF settings to compress video
 - Maintains aspect ratio and frame rate
 - Balances quality and file size

+### File Storage
+- Uploaded files are stored temporarily in the 'uploads' directory
+- Processed files are stored in the 'processed' directory
+- Files are automatically deleted immediately after download using multiple reliable methods:
+  - A background thread that removes files a few seconds after download begins
+  - Files are marked for urgent cleanup to be handled by the cleanup scheduler
+  - Backup mechanisms to ensure deletion even in case of connection issues
+- A background scheduler runs every minute to ensure no files remain on the server
+- Regular files are cleaned up after 10 minutes, urgent files after 1 minute
+- No persistent storage of user files to maintain privacy and save disk space

 ## Contributing